-People listen to a presentation Thursday about the Jordan Cove Energy Project during an information forum hosted by the League of Women Voters…
+FEB 1, 2019 — People listen to a presentation Thursday about the Jordan Cove Energy Project during an information forum hosted by the League o…

 LWVCC member Christine Moffitt, a biologist with a background on the effects of altered ecosystems, began the presentation by outlining the League’s official stance on the Jordan Cove Project.